Enthusiasm for Learning

 • Talk with people whose works you admire.

-• Be alone and evaluate the things you really love doing and try them all.
+• Reflect and evaluate the things you really love doing (and try them all).

 Now, you’re getting closer.